The Big Ride will take place on Sunday 22nd September 2019.

 There will be a delicious hog roast and glass of prosecco waiting for you at the end of the ride!
 Your friends and family can also purchase a hog roast on the day.
 There will be a bar available where you can purchase tea, coffee, soft and alcoholic drinks.
 You are also welcome to use the Larmer Tree Gardens café facilities.

 Yes, we have put together a recommended training plan.
-You will receive it via email in January.
+You can download it here.

 Your registration fee helps towards the costs of organising the event.
 It’s the money you raise that helps us to pay for the care and comfort of a local child and their family, which is why we would love all our riders to raise a minimum of £300.

 Yes, please email firstname.lastname@example.org to find out more.